CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

 config file "plugins.ini" can be opened via menu item:
   "Options / Settings-plugins / Markdown Special Paste / Config".
-options there are:
+options in section [markdown_special_paste] are:
 - url_timeout - Timeout in seconds, which it used on downloading webpage by its URL.
 - pic_path - Initial folder for picture file, when pasting picture.
 Can have macros:
+    {filedir} - Folder of current editor file.
     {projdir} - Folder of currently opened CudaText project.
-If none, it's folder of current editor file.
+                If no project is opened, it's folder of current editor file.
-    {filedir} - Folder of current editor file.

 author: Alexey Torgashin